readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 chair which has exchange-value carpentering produces social wealth as such.
 The chair as social wealth as such is not the chair as the use-value, that's what makes it special, different from houses and wool.
-The social-wealth-as-such producing side of housebuilding does not consist in connecting bricks by cement.
-The social-wealth-as-such forming side of carpentering, housebuilding, cheese making is that labour as such was performed.
+The social-wealth-as-such producing side of house-building does not consist in connecting bricks by cement.
+The social-wealth-as-such forming side of carpentering, house-building, cheese making is that labour as such was performed.

 When producers produce commodities they not only produce particular useful